Neve Dkalim 14-18.8.2005

 goods.
 As they voted for this prime minister after he said

-to wipe them off the map later, they no longer trust a word
+wipe them off the map later, they no longer trust a word he

-he says.
-Alienation towards the state that turned its back
+says.
+Alienation towards the state that turned its back on

 Then things got out of control for another company, and we

-fighter has agreed to leave, with his infantry regiment
+has agreed to leave, with his infantry regiment helping them

-helping them pack up.
-Then outsiders torched the opposite
+pack up.
+Then outsiders torched the opposite empty villa and

-and hooligans all over, and we're just standing there doing
+and smoke everywhere, and hooligans all over, and we're just

 We trained to first capture whoever roams the streets, then